playframework/playframework/documentation/manual/detailedTopics/evolutions/Evolutions.md

 * `autoApply` - Whether evolutions should be automatically applied.
 In dev mode, this will cause both ups and downs evolutions to be automatically applied.
 In prod mode, it will cause only ups evolutions to be automatically applied.
 Defaults to false.
 * `autoApplyDowns` - Whether down evolutions should be automatically applied.
 In prod mode, this will cause down evolutions to be automatically applied.
 Has no effect in dev mode.
 Defaults to false.

-For example, to enable `autoApply` for all evolutions, you might set `play.modules.evolutions.autoApply=true` in `application.conf` or in a system property.
-To disable autocommit for a datasource named `default`, you set `play.modules.evolutions.db.default.autocommit=false`.
+For example, to enable `autoApply` for all evolutions, you might set `play.evolutions.autoApply=true` in `application.conf` or in a system property.
+To disable autocommit for a datasource named `default`, you set `play.evolutions.db.default.autocommit=false`.

 ## Synchronizing concurrent changes